 Suppose you record a payment in a currency for which you have no transactions for the customer or vendor.
 In that case, the payment will be recorded as an excess payment.

-To support Multi-currency, we have added Collapse All Currencies and Expand All Currencies buttons for reports that support Multi-currency.
+We have added Collapse All Currencies and Expand All Currencies buttons for reports that support Advanced Multi-currency Handling.